vaihunthan25/Projekt/README.md

 This directory saves pictures which are used in the jupyter notebooks

+- directory "literature":

+This directory saves the projektarbeit.pdf and the internet sources of the used train data

 - directory "rule_based":

 In this folder the main de_rule_based.ipynb is saved.
 The corresponding output files from this notebook are also saved in this directory